-88. Article 37 deals with the financial statements of a party, which should record a number of incomes, including "earnings from business activities" (Article 37.3.5).
+87. Article 37 deals with the financial statements of a party, which should record a number of incomes, including "earnings from business activities" (Article 37.3.5).
 Article 36 of the Draft Law elaborates on the kind of activities a political party may carry out to generate income, i.e., income from the selling of publications related to the party itself and income from its assets (Article 36.1).
 The party is otherwise prohibited to earn income from any other activities (Article 36.2 of the Draft Law).
-At the same time, this would prevent the selling of other promotional materials at a submarket price, which is a very common practice and should be allowed and be accounted for as donations.
-130 It is therefore recommended to broaden the scope of Article 36.1 of the Draft Law to also include other types of promotional materials on the political party sold at below the market price to be accounted for as donations.
+At the same time, this would prevent the selling of other party-related materials at a submarket price, which is a very common practice and should be allowed and be accounted for as donations.128 It is therefore recommended to broaden the scope of Article 36.1 of the Draft Law to also include other types of party-related materials sold at below the market price to be accounted for as donations.

-89. Regarding income from political parties' assets, as noted in the Joint Guidelines on Freedom of Association, "associations are free to engage in any lawful economic, business or commercial activities in order to support their not-for-profit activities, without any special authorisation being required, while at the same time being subject to any licensing or regulatory requirements generally applicable to the activities concerned.
-In addition, due to the not-for-profit nature of associations, any profits obtained through such activities should not be distributed among their members or founders, but should instead be used for the pursuit of their objectives".
-131 Consequently, a political party may engage in some business activities providing that all income generated by such activities must be used exclusively for the pursuit of the party's objectives, and must not be distributed among the party's founders or members.
+88. Regarding income from political parties' assets, as noted in the Joint Guidelines on Freedom of Association, "associations are free to engage in any lawful economic, business or commercial activities in order to support their not-for-profit activities, without any special authorisation being required, while at the same time being subject to any licensing or regulatory requirements generally applicable to the activities concerned.
+In addition, due to the not-for-profit nature of associations, any profits obtained through such activities should not be distributed among their members or founders, but should instead be used for the pursuit of their objectives".129 Consequently, a political party may engage in some business activities providing that all income generated by such activities must be used exclusively for the pursuit of the party's objectives, and must not be distributed among the party's founders or members.
 At the same time, as underlined during the pre-assessment visit, political parties are not equal in terms of assets, especially small or newly established political parties.
 Therefore, it is welcome that Article 36.4 of the Draft Law provides for a maximum amount of such annual income corresponding to 25 percent of the public funding provided to the party.

-90. Finally, Articles 36.5 to 36.8 of the Draft Law regulate loans to political parties, which is welcome since loans may constitute potential loopholes that may be used to circumvent limits on private donations and the ensuing exercise of undue influence.
-Article 36.6 specifies that the maximum annual borrowing limit shall not exceed 25 percent of the public funding provided to the party.
+89. Finally, Articles 36.5 to 36.8 of the Draft Law regulate loans to political parties, which is welcome since loans may constitute potential loopholes that may be used to circumvent limits on private donations and the ensuing exercise of undue influence.130 Article 36.6 specifies that the maximum annual borrowing limit shall not exceed 25 percent of the public funding provided to the party.
 This de facto would prevent political parties that do not receive public funding, i.e., newly established parties which have not contested in parliamentary elections as well as non-parliamentary parties which have not reached the threshold of 3 percent of the total votes, from obtaining any loan, which is discriminatory.
 While states may regulate upper loan limits, the provision should not be indirectly discriminatory towards certain parties and should therefore be reconsidered.
-The Draft Law also addresses the issue of interest rates that may be below market and concessional loans, as well as repayment of loan by a third party, which are considered as donations made to the party, which is welcome.
-At the same time, it may
+The Draft Law also addresses the issue of interest rates that may be below market and concessional loans, as well as repayment of loan by a third party, which are considered as donations made to the party, which is welcome.131 At the same time, it may be advisable to include a specific provision either banning banks to forgive loans to political parties or expressly recognizing that when a bank forgives loans, this constitutes a donation.